Change request #2674

 to return nonzero values below threshold.
 I think this solves the issue.

-#5 Updated by Specovius Andreas about 6 years ago
+#5 Updated by Specovius Andreas over 6 years ago

 I scrolled through the code and noticed in GCTAAeff2D::set_boundaries()